BILL DANA WAS AN ENORMOUS COMEDY TALENT – BOTH ON AND OFF CAMERA – FOR OVER A HALF CENTURY. HE WAS MY 1st “ESCORT” TO THE COMEDY STAGE.

 Bill was so nice during our interactions, but I was frankly a bit shy about letting him know how profound an influence he had been on me and my career – such as it was.
-(At that time I was still in the music business and hadn’t yet been performing comedy in L.A.)
+(At that time I had taken a break from singing, was in business end of the music business and hadn’t yet been performing comedy in L.A.)

-Fade Out / Fade In: Hollywood in the late 1970s – 1980s: By now, I was regularly performing comedy in TV sitcoms and onstage.
+Fade Out / Fade In: Hollywood in the late 1970s – 1980s: By now, I was regularly performing comedy onstage and in TV sitcoms.
 One day, while visiting my agent’s office, in walked – you guessed it – Bill Dana.
-It turns out he was a fellow client.
+It turns out Bill was a fellow client.

 By this time, my new-in-town shyness was a distant memory and, when we were re-introduced, I reminded him of our earlier encounter and we started chatting.
-I expressed to him how funny he was and just how much he meant to me.
-He was rather stunned and perhaps even a bit doubtful.
+I expressed to him how very funny I thought he was and just how much he meant to me.
+He was rather stunned and perhaps even a bit doubtful of my sincerity.
 So, I challenged him.

 I said, “Even all these years later, Bill, I’ll bet you I can remember any of your classic Jose Jimenez routines.
 Test me.
 Name the routine and I’ll be your straight man.”
 And he did.
 Of course, he picked his classic astronaut routine.
 We performed it flawlessly in the office.
 Other clients started gathering – and laughing.

 That’s when he challenged me.
-He picked one of his more obscure (but hilarious) routines – “Jose, the Dude Rancher” – and wanted to hear me as Jose.
+He picked one of his more obscure (but hilarious) routines – “Jose, the Dude Rancher” – and, this time, he wanted to hear me as Jose.
 Yes, you can bet I knew that routine.
-So there I was with Bill Dana playing straight-man to my portrayal of Jose Jimenez – and he busted out laughing at his own routine.
+So there I was with Bill Dana playing straight-man to my portrayal of his character, Jose Jimenez – and he busted out laughing at his own routine.